Top 10 Strangest Broadcast Interruptions

 In 1986, HBO was airing its regular broadcasts.
 At about 12:32 a.m., a man named John R. MacDougall, also known as Captain Midnight, transmitted a signal onto the satellite that carried HBO.
 The message was in protest of their service rates and read:

-"GOODEVENING HBO FROM CAPTAIN MIDNIGHT $12.95/MONTH?
+"GOOD EVENING HBO FROM CAPTAIN MIDNIGHT $12.95/MONTH?
 NO WAY!
 [SHOWTIME/MOVIE CHANNEL BEWARE!]"

 John MacDougall was an electrical engineer who was outraged at the network for overcharging its satellite customers.
 A week before the hijacking, MacDougall successfully transmitted a color bar test pattern that overrode HBO's signal.
 HBO didn't mind too much.
 It only lasted for a few seconds and was played overnight when very few people were watching.
-As a result, the Hughes Communication Company threatened to shut down HBO's satellite signal after assuming the hijacking was some kind of terrorist attack.
+As a result, the Hughes Communications Company threatened to shut down HBO's satellite signal after assuming the hijacking was some kind of terrorist attack.

 8 The Zombie Message

-In 2013, residents of Montana were startled to find an emergency broadcast reporting which interrupted The Steve Wilkos Show.
-It was about dead bodies rising from their graves.
-It said this:
+In 2013, residents of Montana were startled by an emergency broadcast that interrupted The Steve Wilkos Show.
+It reported dead bodies rising from their graves.
+The message said:

 "Civil authorities in your area have reported that the bodies of the dead are rising from their graves and attacking the living.
 Follow the messages onscreen that will be updated as information becomes available.
-Do not attempt to approach and apprehend these bodies as they are considered extremely dangerous."
+Do not attempt to approach or apprehend these bodies as they are considered extremely dangerous."

 9 TV Solidarity